MitchellRhysHall/random_word/README.md

 The `random_word` crate provides an efficient way to generate random english words.

-All words are compiled with the library pre-sorted, optimized for fast, zero allocation lookup.
+All words are compiled pre-sorted with the library, optimized for fast, zero allocation lookup.

+From v0.3.1 only x86_64 and aarch64 is supported for assembler random number generation

 ## Generating a random word